World's most advanced jet in first combat

 Israel, the first country outside the US to acquire the single-seat fighter, has received nine of the 50 F-35s it has so far ordered, and could take up to 75.

 In Israel it is referred to by its Hebrew name "Adir" (Mighty).
-The jets are believed to be the conventional takeoff and landing F-35A.
+The jets are believed to be the F-35A variant - conventional takeoff and landing.

 The BBC's Tom Bateman in Jerusalem says Israel's claim to have used it in an operational strike even before the Americans may be designed as a further show of military strength, as it believes elite Iranian forces are trying to entrench themselves in Syria to threaten Israel.